 Xenia Concerts Inc. Board of Directors

-Robert Williams, President and Chair
+Gillian Story, President and Chair

 Gillian Story professionally bridges the arts and business, with a decade of not-for-profit arts experience, followed by an exciting transition into the finance industry.
 After holding positions in education and management with two of Canada’s largest arts organizations, the Canadian Opera Company and the Royal Conservatory of Music, which included leading the successful degree granting approval project for the Royal Conservatory’s Glenn Gould School, Ms. Story has successfully transitioned into the corporate sector as Program Manager with Sun Life Financial, where she has led major strategic projects and won an award in her first year for her work on Sun Life’s United Way campaign.